spine-tools/SpineOpt.jl/docs/src/tutorial/capacity_planning.md

 - *units_invested*
 - *units_invested_available*

+!!! note
-Note again that storages are not represented by units, but by nodes in SpineOpt, so they have their own separate investment variables.
+  In SpineOpt, storage is not represented by a unit but by a node.
+Therefore, they have their own separate investment variables.

 #### Specify object parameters values: